This recently "man-made extinct" marine fish, with the scientific name Urolophus javanicus, is commonly known as the Java stingray or Java ray.

 According to the update, a quarter of all freshwater fish species are now classified as “endangered”, with 20% directly affected by climate change.

-Freshwater fish now account for more than half of the world's known fish species, a puzzling diversity given that freshwater ecosystems make up only 1% of aquatic habitats, said Kathy Hughes, co-chair of the Freshwater Fish Specialist Group of the IUCN Species Survival Commission (SSC), in Science Alert.
+Freshwater fish now account for more than half of the world's known fish species, a puzzling diversity given that freshwater ecosystems make up only 1% of aquatic habitats, said Kathy Hughes, co-chair of the Freshwater Fish Specialist Group of the IUCN Species Survival Commission (SSC), Science Alert reported.

-These diverse species are integral to the ecosystem and are important to the overall resilience of that ecosystem, which could have serious impacts if they became extinct.
+These diverse species are integral to the ecosystem and are vital to its overall resilience, which could have serious implications if they became extinct.

-Minh Hoa (according to Dan Tri, Nguoi Lao Dong)
+Minh Hoa (reported by Dan Tri, Nguoi Lao Dong)

 Source